bormaley999/taxi_demand_predictor/README.md

 - smth
 - smth

-## TO DO's
+## To Do's
+- Use Feature Importance for 8 weeks of data - XGBoost;
+- Use Feature Importance for 4 weeks of data - LighGBM;
+- Use Feature Importance for 8 weeks of data - LighGBM;
+- Visualize Feature Importance via SHAP(neet to fix Poetry dependencies);

+## Done (extra to the original task)
-- Added a simple Feature Importance job for 07_xboost_model.ipynb notebook;
+- Added a simple Feature Importance job for `07_xboost_model.ipynb` notebook;
-- Used 8 weeks dataset for training as an extintion of the previous 4 weeks dataset;
+- Used 8 weeks dataset for training as an extension of the previous 4 weeks dataset;